things to do in Kona

 Take to the skies for a different perspective of Hawaii as you soar above the verdant landscapes, steep ocean cliffs, crashing waves, and ancient (active) volcanoes on an airplane tour.

-Depending on which tour you choose (they usually last about 30 minutes), you might even have time to land on a remote beach or private airstrip for a complimentary coffee or tea before jetting off again.
+Depending on which tour you choose, you might even have time to land on a remote beach or private airstrip for a complimentary coffee or tea before jetting off again.

-40 – Learn about local history at the Kamakahonu National Historic Landmark
+40 – Visit the Kamakahonu National Historic Landmark

 Kamakahonu National Historic Landmark, Kona